August Carl Joseph Corda: Botanical career

 For six weeks, Corda retreated to Berlin to enjoy the company of his close friend Kurt Sprengel and his many associates in the literati, Alexander von Humboldt, Carl Sigismund Kunth, Johann Horkel and Martin Lichtenstein.
 Following his return to Reichenberg, Corda was inspired to the study of botany following the receipt of a letter from the Berlin Academy proposing a study of the growth of palms and related plants with a travel grant for a return trip to Berlin.
 Corda enthusiastically responded by writing De incremento stipitis plantarum with nearly 100 accompanying illustrations which he completed in 1834 along with a monograph on the "Anatomy of the Rhyzosperms".
 During his return to Prague, Corda collected at the Karlovy Vary Hot Springs where he studied aquatic zooplankton and visited Nees von Esenbeck.

 Once back in Prague, Corda was invited to take up a position of Curator of the Division of Zoology at the Czech National Museum by the museum's founder and president, the influential Kaspar Maria von Sternberg, whom Corda had met during his time at Karlovy Vary and also at a botanical congress in Vratislavia.
 Corda's primary interest quickly drifted to the mycological collections which became the primary focus of his work.
-Corda is best known for his monumental 6 volume Icones fungorum hucusque cognitorum, published from 1837–1842 and finally in 1854, and his Prachtflora europäischer Schimmelbildungen published in 1839.
+Corda is best known for his monumental 6 volume Icones fungorum hucusque cognitorum, published from 1837 to 1842 and finally in 1854, and his Prachtflora europäischer Schimmelbildungen published in 1839.
 Corda was one of the first mycologists to document the sizes of spores of the fungi he described.

 In 1848, Corda was suspected of political agitation during the Prague Barricades and narrowly escaped assassination.
 Corda remains well known to mycologists, having described many important fungal genera, including Stachybotrys.
 He perished at sea in 1849 while returning home from a collecting trip in Texas.

 In 1851, he was honoured by the naming of Cordana, a genus of ascomycetous fungi.